What is digital inclusion?

 Degrees of inclusion and exclusion

-In the same way that we identify an income poverty line that reflects the ability of individuals and households to attain minimum acceptable standards of living, we can identify a critical threshold for digital inclusion.
-This is the point above which a person’s level of access, ability, and capacity to pay for digital technologies enables them to use digital services and participate in contemporary digital economic, civic and social life [6].
+In the same way that we identify a poverty line that reflects the ability of individuals and households to attain a minimum acceptable standard of living, we can identify a critical threshold for digital inclusion.
+This is the point above which a person’s level of access, ability, and capacity to pay for digital technologies enables them to effectively use digital services and participate in contemporary digital economic, civic, and social life.

-Some analysts and researchers describe those without this level of inclusion as experiencing digital poverty: an acute scarcity of the required resources, presenting major barriers to education, work, and vital services.
-This kind of scarcity may arise where a person is unable to use the internet at home, or where their opportunities to use the internet may be severely limited by their access to data or a suitable device, or because their skills are highly circumscribed.
+Some organisations and researchers describe those without this level of inclusion as experiencing ‘digital poverty’: an inability to afford the cost of online connection and digital devices, presenting major barriers to education, work, and vital services, and compounding existing inequalities[7].
+This kind of scarcity may arise where a person is unable to use the internet at home or where opportunities to use the internet are severely limited by inadequate access to data or a suitable device.
+These challenges are often associated with a lack of digital skills and literacy, compounding barriers to social and economic participation and leading to what some researchers have called an ‘inequality loop’[8].

 ADII Score ranges